However, while a day trading career allows a great deal of freedom, this can just become a longer rope with which to hang yourself.

 Don’t let the movement of the S&P 500 or oil futures dictate if you can sleep or not.

 When too much capital is risked on one particular position, the outcome of that event has too much emotional significance.
-The exposure to any individual market should be limited through cast iron risk controls and money management.
+The exposure to any individual market should be limited through proper risk controls and money management.

 Not spreading the risk across different asset types is the same as taking positions that are too big.
 If all bets are on the same horse it doesn’t matter how many individual bets are placed because they all depend on the same outcome.